Three of Hollywood’s funniest people once gathered for a film sure to crush the competition.

 Like many movies from the ’80s, “Three Amigos” has lived longer, and prospered, beyond its ho-hum debut.

-In that spirit, here are 15 funny, silly, outrageous facts from the film sure to make fans do the “Three Amigos” salute.
+In that spirit, let’s lasso 15 funny, silly, outrageous facts from the film sure to make fans do the “Three Amigos” salute.

 It’s a Western: Shoot It in the West: Landis primarily called his shots in Tucson, Ariz. in the Mohave desert.

 Ten Years in the Making: Martin came up with the idea behind the film during the 1970s.
-He tried hammering the concept into a script along with two fellow scribes, but it initially fell apart.
+He tried hammering the concept into a script along with two fellow scribes, but those initial efforts fell apart.

 Steve, Meet Marty: Martin and Short first met on the film’s set, and the silver haired actor recalls a memorable “impression” his new co-star delivered.
 Who knew Katharine Hepburn was on the set, too?